-The accounting policies of the Peralta Community College District Measures A & G General Obligation Bonds conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants.
-The Peralta Community College District Measures A & G General Obligation Bonds accounts for financial transactions in accordance with the policies and procedures of the California Community Colleges Budget and Accounting Manual.
+The accounting policies of the Peralta Community College District (the "District") Measures A & G General Obligation Bonds conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants (AICPA).
+The District's Measures A & G General Obligation Bonds accounts for financial transactions in accordance with the policies and procedures of the California Community Colleges Budget and Accounting Manual.